jbloomlab/seqneut-pipeline/README.md

   loes2023: data/neut_standard_sets/loes2023_neut_standards.csv
   <potentially more neut standard sets specified as name: CSV pairs>
 ```
-Note how the recommended way to organize the viral libraries (as indicated above) is to put them in a `./data/viral_libraries/` subdirectory.
+The recommended way to organize the neutralization-standard sets (as indicated above) is to put them in a `./data/neut_standard_sets/` subdirectory.

 The CSV files need just a single column specifying the neutralization standard barcode, such as:
 ```